Mariners pitcher Felix Hernandez leaves rehab start with Rainiers early

-Seattle Mariners pitcher Felix Hernandez pulled himself out of his first minor league rehab start because of fatigue.
+Seattle Mariners pitcher Felix Hernandez pulled him•self out of his first minor-league rehab start because of fatigue.

 Hernandez exited Friday after throwing 31 pitches for the Tacoma Rainers.
-The Mariners said Hernandez came out of the game when he wore down, not with pain.
+The Mariners said Hernandez came out of the game when he wore down, not because of pain.

 Hernandez allowed two hits and two runs in 21/3 innings vs. San Antonio before coming out.
 He struck out two and walked one.